-In some cases, a temporary enrollment may be permitted.
+In some cases, temporary enrollment may be permitted.
 Parents will be informed on what records are needed to make the enrollment complete.
 Students enrolling from another accredited school must have an official transcript from the sending school in order to receive credit from that school.
-The counselor will assist in obtaining the transcript, if not presented at the time of enrollment.